 VL acknowledges the support received by the European Union's Horizon 2020 research and innovation program through the project TiPES (Grant Agreement No. 820970).
-The work of GP was partially funded by the EPSRC, grant number EP/P031587/1, and by J.P.
-Morgan Chase & Co through a Faculty Research Award 2019 and 2021.
-NZ has been supported by an EPSRC studentship as part of the Centre for Doctoral Training in Mathematics of Planet Earth (grant number EP/L016613/1) and by the Wallenberg Initiative on Networks and Quantum Information (WINQ).
+The work of GP was partially funded by the EPSRC, Grant No. EP/P031587/1, and by J.P.
+Morgan Chase & Co through a Faculty Research Award No. 2019 and 2021.
+NZ has been supported by an EPSRC studentship as part of the Centre for Doctoral Training in Mathematics of Planet Earth (Grant No. EP/L016613/1) and by the Wallenberg Initiative on Networks and Quantum Information (WINQ).